-8th-Graders Passing Algebra I are 8th grade students who have successfully completed Algebra I (or its equivalent) by the end of 8th grade.
+8th-Graders Passing Algebra I are 8th-grade students who have successfully completed Algebra I (or its equivalent) by the end of 8th grade.
 Successful completion is measured by earning a D or above.
 Courses taken during any summer sessions are not included in this calculation.

-9th Grade on Track is the percentage of first-time ninth-grade students who have earned at least five course credits without failing more than 0.5 course credits in the core subjects.
+9th Grade on Track is the percentage of first-time 9th-grade students who have earned at least five course credits without failing more than 0.5 course credits in core subjects.
 For the purposes of this metric, core subjects include reading, math, science, and social science.

-Accountable School is the school used to calculate summative designations.
-The "accountable school" is not always the same as the "responsible school."
+Accountable School is used to calculate summative designations.
+It is not always the same as the "responsible school."
 For the purposes of summative designations, each student is tied to one and only one accountable school, which is their home school of longest enrollment where that enrollment is also equal to or greater than 134 calendar days (e.g., end date of enrollment minus start date of enrollment).
 Calendar days are not attendance days and generally would be greater than attendance days since calendar days include weekends, holidays, etc.

-Adequacy Target is the denominator of each district's percentage of adequacy calculation.
-The Adequacy Target is the minimum cost to educate students within the district based on the cost factors outlined in the Evidence-Based Funding (EBF) formula.
+Adequacy Target - is the minimum cost to educate students within the district based on the cost factors outlined in the Evidence-Based Funding (EBF) formula.
+It is the denominator of each district's Percentage of Adequacy calculation.
 Please refer to ISBE's resource materials for the methodology and the list of cost factors used to determine a district's Adequacy Target.
 Each district's Adequacy Target is calculated by ISBE and updated annually.